ashellz/habitt/README.md

 Things to fix:

-4. Hide categories with no habits
-5. Change the way animations work
+1. Change the way animations work
+2. Add a bed icon
+3. Add an egg icon
+4. When opening edit set dropdownvalue to category it's in, not any time

 Fixed things: